hendrikschilling/FASP/README.md

 # Intro

-This repo serves to document a submission for the first automated segmentation price of the vesuvius challenge 2024.
+This repo documents a submission for the first automated segmentation price of the vesuvius challenge 2024 .
 It serves as a documentation on how to run the full automated segmentation pipeline and a decription of the algorithms and tools used.

 # Links & Repos